Rudan-X/KineticGP/README.md

 ## Sensitivity analysis of kinetic parameters

+To perform parallel sensitivity analysis of all genotypes and all kinetic parameters on linux HPC, submit batch [matlab_sensitivity.job](https://github.com/Rudan-X/KineticGP/blob/master/code/bash/matlab_sensitivity.job) to Slurm

+## Estimation of kinetic parameters
 To estimate kinetic parameters of top control coefficient for each genotype, run the code [optim_MCMC_sampling.m](https://github.com/Rudan-X/KineticGP/blob/master/code/matlab/parameterization/optim_MCMC_sampling.m)

-To perform parallel estimation of all genotypes on linux HPC, submit batch [matlab_sensitivity.job](https://github.com/Rudan-X/KineticGP/blob/master/code/bash/matlab_parameterization.job) to Slurm
+To perform parallel estimation of all genotypes on linux HPC, submit batch [matlab_parameterization.job](https://github.com/Rudan-X/KineticGP/blob/master/code/bash/matlab_sensitivity.job) to Slurm

-## Estimation of kinetic parameters
-Please run the code KineticGP\code\matlab\parameterization\parallel_parameterization.m or submit KineticGP\code\bash\matlab_parameterization.job on linux HPC

 ## Genomic Prediction of kinetic parameters and photosynthetic rate
-Please run the codes in KineticGP\code\R\GenomicPrediction
+All codes to perform genomic prediction and heritability calculation are found in KineticGP\code\R\GenomicPrediction

 ## Reproduce the results presented in the paper